DHyperYT/simple-legendary-GUI/README.md

 # Simple Legendary UI
-Simple GUI for Legendary so you won't have to use the command line.
+Simple GUI for Legendary with only the important functions so you won't have to use the command line.

 # HOW TO USE